Camden Friends Meetinghouse

-Camden Friends Meetinghouse is a historic Quaker meeting house located on Delaware Route 10 (Camden Wyoming Avenue) in Camden, Kent County, Delaware.
-It was built in 1805, and was still in operation as a Quaker meeting house when it was listed on the National Register of Historic Places in 1973.
-A modern Camden Friends Meeting and Social Hall has been built behind the historic building, which now serves the meeting, and was designed to be energy-efficient and architecturally respectful of the historic building.
+Camden Friends Meeting House is a historic Quaker meeting house located on Delaware Route 10 (Camden Wyoming Avenue) in Camden, Delaware.
+It was built in 1805, was listed on the National Register of Historic Places in 1973, and continues to be used by Camden Friends Meeting as the only active Quaker meeting house remaining in Kent County.
+A modern social hall was built behind the historic building in 2009, designed to be energy-efficient and architecturally respectful of the historic building.